 and volucres nulla arte Dulcius canunt .

-These nations therefore seem as barbarians for receu little of how the human mind, and Estre still strong neighbors of their original naifveté.
-The natural laws control their encores, little by abbastardies ours: But it’s so pure, it takes me some time displeasure, wherewith the cognizance not rather have has come, the time that there were men who had sçeu judge better than us.
-It displeases me that Lycurgus and Plato had the Ayent For it seems to me that what we see by experience in these nations there, not only surpasses all paints wherewith poetry embelly aage the gold, and all his inventions feign a happy condition of men: but the design and Mesme desire for philosophy.
-They have little imagine naifveté pure and simple, as we see by experience: ny have little nostre believe that society is peust maintain with so little artifice and human soudeure.
-It is a nation, diroy I Plato, in which there is any kind of trafficking; no cognizance of letters; null numbers science; no magistrate name, nor of political superiority; no use of service, wealth, or poverty; void contracts; null succession; zero shares; null occupations, qu’oysives; no respect of kinship, that common; null vestments; no agriculture; no metal; no use of wine or corn.
+These nations therefore seem so barbaric, for receu little of how the human mind, and Estre still strong neighbors of their original naifveté.
+The natural laws control their encores, little by abbastardies ours: But it’s so pure, it takes me some time displeasure, wherewith the cognizance not be coming rather have, time that there were men who had sçeu judge better than us.
+It displeases me that Lycurgus and Plato had the Ayent For it seems to me that what we see by experience in these nations there, not only surpasses all paints wherewith poetry embelly aage the gold, and all his inventions feign a happy condition of men: but the design and Mesme desire of philosophy.
+They have little imagine naifveté so pure and simple, as we see by experience: ny have little nostre believe that society is peust maintain with so little artifice and human soudeure.
+It is a nation, diroy I Plato, in which there is any kind of trafficking; no letters cognizance; zero numbers of science; no magistrate name, nor political superiority; no use of service, riches or poverty; null contracts; null succession; zero shares; null occupations, qu’oysives; no respect of kinship, that common; null vestments; no agriculture; no metal; no use of wine or wheat.
 The mesmes words that signify lying, treachery, dissimulation, avarice, envy, detraction, pardon, inouyes.
-How he would find the republic he has imagined, esloignée this perfection?
+How he would find the republic he has imagined, esloignée of this perfection?

 Hos natu ra mods primum dedit .

-Moreover, they live in a very pleasant-païs of country, and well-tempered: so that what was told my witness thereof, it is rare to see a sick man: and asseuré me n ‘seen to be no shaking, bleary, toothless, or bent old age.
-They sit along the sea, and close the Coste land, large and high montaignes, Assigns between two hundred leagues or approximately expanse breadth.
+Moreover, they live in a very pleasant-païs of country, and well-tempered: so that what was told my witness thereof, it is rare to see a sick man: and asseuré me n ‘to be seen no shaking, bleary, toothless, or bent old age.
+They sit along the sea, and close the Coste land, large and high montaignes, Assigns between two hundred leagues or approximately estendue fro.
 They have great abundance of fish and meat, which have no resemblance to ours; and eat no other artifice than cooking.
-The first who led a horse, although he EUST the practice in several other trips, made their horror both in this dish, they killed him with blows of traict before the recognoistre power.
-Their bastimens are very long, and capable of two or three hundred souls, estoffez escorse of large trees, tenans to earth at one end, and supportes and appuyans against each other by the feast, the mode ‘no noz of barns, which cover hangs till earth and serves flanq.
-They have wood so hard that they cut and make their swords and grills to cook their meat.
-Their licts are a cotton cloth, suspenduz against the toict, like those of noz ships, to each his own: because women sleep apart husbands.
-They levent with the sun, and suddenly after eating is Estre lift for the whole day because they do other meals that He who will then.
+The first who led a horse, although he EUST the practice in many other trips, gave them in horror as this plate, they killed him with blows of traict before the recognoistre power.
+Their bastimens are very long and capable of two or three hundred souls, estoffez escorse of large trees, tenans down at one end, and supportes and appuyans against each other by the feast, the mode ‘of no noz barns, which hangs coverage till the ground, and serves flanq.
+They have wood so hard that they cut and make their swords, and grills to cook their meat.
+Their licts are a cotton cloth, suspenduz against the toict, like those of Noz ships, to each his own: because women sleep apart husbands.
+They levent with the sun, and suddenly eat after Estre will stand, for the day: because they make another meal that He who will then.
 They do not drink then, as Suidas said, some other peoples of the East, which beuvoient out of the room: they drink several times a day, and all.
-Their beverage is deed of any root, and is the color of noz clairets wines.
-They drink it as lukewarm: This beverage is preserved only two or three days: he has a little Goust picquant, not smoky, beneficial to its stomach, laxative and to those who have been accustomed: it is a very agreeable-drink product that is there.
+Their drink is root of some deed, and is the color of claret wine Noz.
+They drink it as lukewarm: This beverage is preserved only two or three days: he has a little Goust picquant, not smoky, beneficial to the stomach, laxative and to those who have been accustomed: it is a very-agreeable beverage which is Duit there.
 Instead of bread they use a certain white matter, like candied coriander.
 I ay Taste the Goust is sweet and bland.
 All day is going to dance.
 Younger go hunting the beasts, for all arcs.
-Part of the women, however, fun to heat their drink, which is their main office.
-There is someone of the elders, who in the morning before they start eating, preaches in common all Grangée, walking from one end to another, and reiterating a clause Mesme several times, till it ayt he completed the tour (because they are bastimens percent who agreed not long) it recommends that two things, valor against the enemy, and friendship with their wives.
-And never are failing to observe this obligation, for their refrein, it is they who maintain their lukewarm and flavored drink.
-This void in many places, and among others with me, the form of their beds, their cords, their swords, and brasselets wood, wherewith they cover their wrists in the fighting, and large canes open at one end, by the sound which they soustiennent the Cadence in their dance.
-They are raz by all, and make the hair much more clearly than we, without further rasouër as wood or stone.
-They believe the souls eternal; and those who have merited well of the gods, Estre housed part of the sky where the Sun rises: the cursed, the COSTÉ the West.
+Some women, however, fun to heat their drink, which is their main office.
+There is someone old, who in the morning before they start eating, preaches together all Grangée, walking from one end to another, and reiterating a clause Mesme several times, till it ayt he completed the tour (because they are bastimens that well paced long) it recommends that two things, valor against the enemy, and friendship with their wives.
+And never are failing to notice this obligation refrein them, it is they who maintain their lukewarm and flavored drink.
+This void in many places, among others in me, the form of their beds, their cords, their swords and brasselets wood wherewith they cover their wrists in the fighting, and large canes open at one end, by the sound which they soustiennent the Cadance in their dance.
+They are tidal by all, and make the hair much more clearly than we, without further rasouër as wood or stone.
+They believe the souls eternal; and those who have deserved well of the gods, Estre housed part of the sky where the sun rises: the cursed, the Coste West.

-They know not what I priests and prophets, which although rarely present to the people, their remains Assigns the hillside.
-Upon arrival, he deed a great feast and solemn assembly of several villages (each barn, as I ay descrite, deed a village, and are about to Françoise a league from one another) This prophet speaks to them in public, exhorting them to virtue and their duty but their whole ethical science contains only two articles of the resolution to the war, and affection to their wives.
-Cettuy-cy their prognostic things to come, and the events they have to hope their enterprises be undertaken: forwards or destourne of war: but if by such as where you have to guess well, and if their otherwise it happens foretold them, it is chopped into a thousand parts, if they catch him, and convicted for false prophet.
-At this cause he who was once mesconté, it is more the void.
+They know not what I priests and prophets, who although rarely present to the people, their home Assigns the hillside.
+Upon arrival, he deed a great feast and solemn assembly of several villages (each barn, as I ay descrite, deed a village, and are about to Françoise a league from each other) This prophet speaks to them in public, exhorting them to virtue and their duty: but all their ethical science contains only two articles of the resolution to the war, and affection to their wives.
+Cettuy-cy their prognostic things to come, and the events they have to hope their enterprises be undertaken: forwards or destourne of war: but if by such as where you have to guess well, and if they happens otherwise he foretold them, it is chopped into a thousand parts, if they catch him, and convicted for false Prophet.
+At this cause he who has once mesconté, no more the void.

-They have their wars against nations that are beyond their mountains, further in land, ausquelles they all go naked, no dependents other weapons as bows or wooden swords, appointees at one end, to the language fashion noz espieuz.
-This is esmerveillable thing firmness of their struggles, that never end by murder and bloodshed; for roads and dread, they do sçavent it is.
-Everyone refers to his trophy the testing of the enemy he killed, and attaches it to the entrance of his house.
+They have their wars against nations that are beyond their mountains, further into the mainland ausquelles they all go naked, do assigns other weapons as bows or wooden swords, appointees at one end, to the languages fashion noz espieuz.
+This is esmerveillable thing of the firmness of their struggles, that never end by murder and bloodshed, for roads and dread, they do sçavent it is.
+Everyone refers to his trophy the test of the enemy he killed, and attaches it to the entrance of his house.
 After having long time treated their prisoners well, and all the conveniences, which they may adviser, one who is the master, deed a great assembly of his cognoissans.
-He ties a rope to one of the arms of the prisoner, by the end of which he holds esloigné few steps, for fear of Estre offended, and gives the dearest of his friends, the other arm to hold of Mesme; and two of them in the presence of the whole assembly to knock the sword strokes.
-This deed they rostissent, and eat in common, and fend loppins into those of their friends, who are absent.
-It’s not like we think, for food, as well as the Scythians formerly faisoient is to represent an extreme vengeance.
-And it is so Assigns apperceu that the Portuguese, who estoient r’alliez their opponents, usoient of another kind of death against them, when they prenoient them; which estoit, burying them till the waist, and pull the remaining strength of body shots traict, and hang them after they thought that these icy men of the other world (as those who had sown the knowledge of many vices Parmy their neighborhood, and, who were much greater masters than them in any kind of malice) prenoient not without opportunity this kind of revenge, and she owed Estre more sour than theirs, which they began to leave their old way to follow this-cy.
-I’m not that we marry remerquons the barbaric horror there in such an action, but ouy well jugeans wherewith to point their faults, we are so dazzle to ours.
-I think there is more barbarity in eating a man alive, than eat the dead, to deschirer by torments and gehennes, one still full of feeling body, to roast the menu, do bite and bruise dogs and swine (as we have not only leu, but seen from fresche memory, not between ancient enemies, but among neighbors and fellow citizens, and what is worse, under the pretext of piety and religion) as the roast and eat it after tRESPASSE.
+He ties a rope to one of the arms of the prisoner, by the end of which he holds, esloigné few steps, for fear of Estre offense, and gives the dearest of his friends, the other arm to hold of Mesme; and two of them in the presence of the whole assembly to knock the sword strokes.
+This deed they rostissent, and eat together, and fend loppins into those of their friends, who are absent.
+It’s not like we think, for food, and the Scythians formerly faisoient is to represent an extreme revenge.
+And it is so Assigns apperceu that the Portuguese, who estoient r’alliez their opponents, usoient of another kind of death against them, when they took them; which estoit, burying them till the waist, and pull the remaining body strength shots traict and hang them after they thought that these icy men of the other world (as those who had sown the knowledge of many vices Parmy their neighborhood, and, who were much greater masters than them in any kind of malice) prenoient not without opportunity this kind of revenge, and that it ought Estre more sour than theirs, which they began to leave their old way to follow this-cy.
+I’m not that we marry remerquons the barbaric horror that there is in such an action, but ouy well jugeans wherewith to point their faults, we are so dazzle to ours.
+I think there is more barbarity in eating a man alive, that eat dead at deschirer by torments and gehennes, even full of feeling body do to roast the menu, do bite and bruise dogs and swine (as we have not only leu, but seen from fresche memory, not between ancient enemies, but among neighbors and fellow citizens, and what is worse, under the pretext of piety and religion) as to roast it and eat it after tRESPASSE.

-Chrysippus and Zeno leaders of the sect Stoicque have well thought that there was no harm to use nostre charoigne, To which it fust for nostre need, and draw food: as our ancestors estans besieged by Caesar in the city Alexia, is resolved soustenir hunger this seat by the bodies of old men, women, and other useless people in combat.
+Chrysippus and Zeno chiefs Stoicque sect, have well thought that there was no harm to use nostre charoigne, To which it fust for nostre need, and draw food: as our ancestors estans besieged by Caesar in the city Alexia, is resolved soustenir hunger this seat by the bodies of old men, women, and other useless people in combat.

 Vascones, fama is alimentis talibus usi